Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Discussion

-Network properties like size, topology and connectivity are important to explain the disparity in synchronization between real and coarse-grained networks.
-Zachary?s network e.g. has higher connectivity to number of nodes ratio than \textit{C. Elegans} network.
-It has also been shown that to retain synchronization, some Laplacian eigenvalues should be preserved between the original and coarse-grained networks \cite{gfeller2008spectral}.
+We have seen that network properties like topology and link density are important for the proper application of the coarse graining procedure.
+Modules that are loosely connected do not synchronize and might affect the accuracy of the results.
+In the examples shown here for the \textit{C. Elegans}, such modules were small and did not compromise the quality of the results.
+It has been shown, for example, that to retain synchronization, some Laplacian eigenvalues should be preserved between the original and coarse-grained networks \cite{gfeller2008spectral}.
 Understanding the role of these properties in the coarse-graining process will help to unravel under what circumstances treating groups of nodes as single oscillators is a valid assumption.